vectorgrp/xcp-lite/README.md

 There is an integration test, where the crate a2lfile is used to verify the generated A2L file and a quick and dirty, tokio based XCP client with hardcoded DAQ decoding for blackbox testing.
 This includes performance testing which reaches up to 2GByte/s on Linux or MacOS.

+## Examples
+### hello_xcp
+A very basic example
+Measure local variables and calibrate parameters of basic types

+### single_thread_demo
+Shows how to measure and calibrate in a single instance task thread Shows how to clone a calibration parameter set, move it to a thread and sync its calibration changes Shows how to define and calibrate 2D curves and 3D maps

+### multi_thread_demo
+Shows how to measure and calibrate in a task instanciated in multiple threads with multiple instances of measurement events and local variables

+### rayon_demo
+Use CANape to observe rayon workers calculating a mandelbrot set by lines

+### tokio_demo
+Observe tokio tasks

+### point_cloud_demo
+Measure a lidar point cloud and visualize it in CANapes 3D scene window
+Use CDR serialization over XCP and the CDR/IDL schema generator proc-macro

+### protobuf_demo
+Measure a struct annotated with the prost message derive macro and protobuf tags Use ProtoBuf serialization over XCP and the proto schema generator proc-macro

+### type_description_demo, xcp_idl_generator_demo
+Demonstrate A2L or CDR/IDL shema generation for structs by using the xcp-lite proc-macros

+### xcp-lite (xcp-lite/src/main.rs)
+Main application
+Manually check various features with the CANape project xcp-lite/CANape

 ## Code instrumentation for measurement and calibration:

 There are 3 important types: Xcp, XcpEvent and CalSeg.